michalmichalak997/COVID-19/README.md

 # Update December 4, 2020

 We had a bug in the code (helper.R file): when calculating LPR and GPR we used a truncated data frame.
 Please use Data and code_December_4_update and Data for figures_December_4_update catalogues.

+# Update February 27, 2022

+A bug in the computer code has been corrected in the definition of output$map7.
+The name of the data frame "CSIR_limited_df" was incorrect and it should be: "CSIR_df".